MoArtis/RCGMod/README.md

 - "displayProgressionInfo": Can be set to true or false.
 If true, it will display a detailed breakdown of the currently selected save in the save selection menu.

-- "swapControllerBlockAndRecruitButtons" Can be set to true or false.
-If true, it will swap the "Recruit" and "Block" buttons on the controllers (LT/LB and RT/RB).
+- "swapPhoneNavigationButtons": Can be set to true or false.
+If true, it will swap the "Recruit" and "Block" buttons (Left and right on the phones) for the UI / menus.

 - "vSyncCount": Can be set to 0, 1, 2, 3 or 4.
 0 will deactivate the vertical sync and decouple the game’s framerate to the monitor refresh rate.
 Doing so will usually cause “screen tearing” but will allow to use frame limiters (see below).
 1, the game default, will sync the framerate with the monitor’s refresh rate.
 Using 144hz monitor will make the game target a framerate of 144.
 As the number is the ratio between the monitor refresh rate and the framerate, 2 will make the game target a framerate of 72 (for the same 144hz monitor).
 Most user needs to keep that value to 1.